 CEN/TC250 is responsible for the Maintenance of the Eurocodes, which will proceed according to CEN rules.
 Each SC will set up Maintenance Groups to evaluate matters referred to them or identified by them regarding a particular Eurocode.
 While questions of interpretation lie within the scope of SCs, any proposal for change will have to be approved by CEN/TC250 (cf. Policy Guidelines and Procedures for CEN/TC250 Structural Eurocodes – Maintenance of EN Eurocode Parts ).

-JRC will – within the framework of the Administrative Arrangement with the DG Enterprise and of its institutional activities – support CEN/TC250 by the setup of a centralised help desk for interaction with national help desks and where appropriate and in liaison with the relevant International Technical Scientific Organisations, will provide support to resolve the scientific issues.
+JRC will – within the framework of the Administrative Arrangement with the DG GROW and of its institutional activities – support CEN/TC250 by the setup of a centralised help desk for interaction with national help desks and where appropriate and in liaison with the relevant International Technical Scientific Organisations, will provide support to resolve the scientific issues.

 Maintenance activities will evolve according to CEN rules. […]